The Bankrate promise

 VA mortgage guidelines for student loans

-If you’re an active member of the military, veteran, surviving spouse or other qualifying borrower, you might be thinking about getting a VA loan.
+If you’re an active member of the military, veteran or surviving spouse, you might be thinking about getting a VA loan.
 With a VA loan, the guidelines for student loans are somewhat different than those for other types of mortgages.

 First, VA loan lenders typically look for a DTI ratio of no more than 41 percent.
 However, VA loans don’t call for including student loan payments in your DTI ratio if those payments are to be deferred at least 12 months after the date your VA loan closes.

-On the other hand, if you’re currently making student loan payments or expect to be within 12 months of your closing date, your mortgage lender is required to do some math to come up with an estimated payment.
+On the other hand, if you’re currently making student loan payments or expect to be within 12 months of your closing date, your mortgage lender is required to calculate an estimated payment.
 This formula is 5 percent of your remaining student loan balance divided by 12 months.

-If your student loan payment is actually higher than that, then that’s what needs to be used, according to Donny Schulze, a mortgage banker with Embrace Home Loans in Hauppauge, New York.
+If your student loan payment is actually higher than that, then that’s what needs to be used, according to Schulze.
 If your student loan payment is lower, “the VA loan lender can use the actual payment — so long as they document the loan terms from your student loan lender,” says Schulze.

 USDA mortgage guidelines for student loans

 Generally, lenders look for a DTI ratio of 41 percent with a USDA home loan, but it can exceed that in some circumstances.
 If you’re making fixed monthly payments on your student loans, your mortgage lender will consider what’s on your credit report or student loan statement for your DTI ratio.

 If your student loans are deferred, in forbearance or you’re on an income-based repayment plan, however, your lender is required to factor in 0.5 percent of your remaining student loan balance, or whatever the current payment is within your repayment plan.